-Home is Now in Armenia: RIC Alum New Coordinator of Student Services at American University of Armenia
+Home is Now Armenia: RIC Alum Takes Post at American University of Armenia

 RIC alumna Garine Palandjian